 The XX1 Eagle gets the swanky gold Titanium nitride colouring and no, if you want to fly under the radar with your expensive bike parts it's not going to happen, this is not available in black.
 If all that isn’t top-flight enough, then there is always electronic XX1Eagle AXS, the newest addition to the SRAM range.
 AXS uses a bar mounted control system to operate the wireless rear mech driven by a motor.
 Both XX1 and X01 AXS are reported to weigh about the same as the relevant mechanical drivetrain, in fact, SRAM say they are about 5 and 15g lighter respectively!

-We will be back soon with a roundup of SRAM brakes, giving you a full run down of the options, plus some handy linked reviews so you are best informed before your purchase.
+We've also written about SRAM mountain bike brakes, giving you a full run down of the options, plus some handy linked reviews so you are best informed before your purchase.